jbnicolai/eslint-tool-summarize/README.md

 #### Description

-Generate a summary of the Eslint rules used in a `.eslintrc` configuration file.
+Generate a summary of the [Eslint Rules](http://eslint.org/docs/rules/) used in a `.eslintrc` configuration file.

 #### Install